linode/docs/docs/applications/remote-desktop/using-vnc-to-operate-a-desktop-on-ubuntu-12-04.md

     [![Adding a forwarded port to PuTTY.](/docs/assets/1648-vnc-putty-1.png)](/docs/assets/1648-vnc-putty-1.png)

+2. Return to the 'Session' screen and enter your Linode's hostname or IP address, and a title for your session.
+Click save to save your settings for future use, and then click open to initiate your SSH tunnel.

-2. Launch the VNC server manually to test your connection.
+3. Launch the VNC server manually to test your connection.
 You will need to specify a password to use:

         vncserver :1

-3. Initiate your connection as per the steps listed in the following section.
+4. Initiate your connection as per the steps listed in the following section.

 Connecting to VNC From your Desktop